bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

 ### List the blobs in a container

-You can get a list of files in the container using [Cloud​Blob​Container.​List​BlobsSegmentedAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblobcontainer.listblobssegmentedasync).
+You can get a list of files in the container using [Cloud Blob Container.
+List BlobsSegmentedAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblobcontainer.listblobssegmentedasync).
 The following code retrieves the list of blobs, then loops through them, showing the URIs of the blobs found.
 You can copy the URI from the command window and paste it into a browser to view the file.

 If you have 5,000 or fewer blobs in the container, all of the blob names are retrieved in one call to ListBlobsSegmentedAsync.
 If you have more than 5,000 blobs in the container, the service retrieves the list in sets of 5,000 until all of the blob names have been retrieved.
 So the first time this API is called, it returns the first 5,000 blob names and a continuation token.
 The second time, you provide the token, and the service retrieves the next set of blob names, and so on, until the continuation token is null, which indicates that all of the blob names have been retrieved.